 Click placemark in index to find on map | View Toronto sports travel guide in a larger map

 Where to watch sports in Toronto

-Downtown is the center of sports activity in Toronto, with the venues for three of its sports teams, Scotiabank Arena and Rogers Centre, sitting in the shadow of the famed CN Tower.
+Downtown is the center of sports activity in Toronto, with two major venues, Scotiabank Arena and Rogers Centre, sitting in the shadow of the famed CN Tower.

 BMO Field, home of the MLS franchise Toronto FC and expanded several years back to accommodate the CFL’s Argonauts, sits a couple miles west at Exhibition Place.
 BMO Field also hosted the outdoor Centennial Classic between the Maple Leafs and Red Wings on Jan.
 1, 2017, and will be used for FIFA World Cup matches in 2026.